Last updated on October 5th, 2025

 The Bukchon Hanok Village offers a variety of museums and cultural centers that aim to educate their visitors on the rich culture and history of their country.

 My favorite museum close by is the National Folk Museum.
-First of all, is free, and second of all, it’s a great place to learn more about Korean culture and values, from birth to death.
+First of all, it’s free, and second of all, it’s a great place to learn more about Korean culture and values, from birth to death.

 Other museums in the Bukchon Hanok Village area: